CylonicRaider/Instant/docs/RUNNING.md

   (see below) to be effective; falls back to an equivalent of `restart` otherwise.

+**TL;DR**: Skip to the example subsection below, copy the configuration file to `config/instant.ini` in the Instant directory, modify it to your needs, and use `script/run.py COMMAND` for `COMMAND`-s listed just above.

 #### Master process mode

 In this mode of operation, a central background instance of the orchestrator